two-frontiers-project/2FP-XTree/README.md

 ## Conclusion

-XTree (CrossTree) is a powerful and flexible tool for metagenomic analysis, offering a balance between speed and accuracy.
+XTree is a powerful and flexible tool for metagenomic analysis, offering a balance between speed and accuracy.
 Its various output options and optimization features make it suitable for a wide range of metagenomic studies and large-scale sequence analysis projects.

 Key features include:
 - Fast k-mer-based sequence lookup and tallying